Gastrointestinal Pathology Fellowship

 Fellows in this program actively participate in all these aspects of GI pathology and develop the ability to handle a large and diverse case load in an efficient and accurate manner.
 Attendance at teaching conferences, including a daily consensus conference, is expected.
 Participation in one or more research projects is encouraged.
 Upon completing the program, fellows are prepared to assume the role of a specialized gastrointestinal pathologist in either an academic or private practice setting.

 Applicants must have completed two years of accredited anatomic pathology training and be eligible for a medical license in the state of Indiana.
 Stipends are commensurate with the year of postgraduate training in pathology.
 Applications should include the CAP Standard Fellowship application, CV, personal statement and three letters of recommendation.
-All documents should be submitted (preferably by email) by November 1 (one and a half years prior to beginning of fellowship) to the Pathology Fellowship Coordinator, Beverly Jarrett at firstname.lastname@example.org.
+All documents should be submitted (preferably by email) by September 1 (one and a half years prior to beginning of fellowship) to the Pathology Fellowship Coordinator, Beverly Jarrett at firstname.lastname@example.org.
 Letters of recommendation should be addressed to Romil Saxena, MD, GI Pathology Fellowship Program Director, Indiana University School of Medicine.